jm24travelz/GET/README.md

   ![proximity sensor settings](https://user-images.githubusercontent.com/44767760/48037792-e9ea4580-e1a8-11e8-9dce-df97283918c8.jpg)

-In addition, the calibration of the Proximity Sensor also posed us several problems.
+<p align="justify">In addition, the calibration of the Proximity Sensor also posed us several problems.
 The sensor would require a certain amount of time  during start up, resulting in the activation of the washing system.
 Therefore, we added the code as shown below.
-This ensures that the proximity sensor is being calibrated during the initialisation of the program.
+This ensures that the proximity sensor is being calibrated during the initialisation of the program.</p>

   ![proximity sensor calibration](https://user-images.githubusercontent.com/44767760/48037853-261da600-e1a9-11e8-8598-acd4822447a0.jpg)

 **6.Incorrect rotation of servos**

-Initially our servo was not working properly (instead of moving at an angle it was moving continuously acting like a normal motor).
-However, we soon realized it was due to our program instead of the hardware itself and used the for function to ensure the motor rotated correctly.
+<p align="justify">Initially our servo was not working properly (instead of moving at an angle it was moving continuously acting like a normal motor).
+However, we soon realized it was due to our program instead of the hardware itself and used the for function to ensure the motor rotated correctly. </p>

    ![servo motor rotation](https://user-images.githubusercontent.com/44767760/48037868-2fa70e00-e1a9-11e8-8efd-e16bb9444eec.jpg)

 **7.Accumulations of Delays in the entire project**

-The accumulation of delays meant that the motors and LED timings would not tally and work together.
+<p align="justify">The accumulation of delays meant that the motors and LED timings would not tally and work together.
 Furthermore, the emergency push button was unable to work efficiency with the delays put in place.
-However, once we change the program to allow continuous rotations (as seen in point 3), the emergency button was able to trigger the entire system to come to a halt.
+However, once we change the program to allow continuous rotations (as seen in point 3), the emergency button was able to trigger the entire system to come to a halt. </p>

 **8.Both washing operations in Stage 1 and Stage 4 clashes**